zerahtp/TASK-2/README.md

 ```

 ## Running the Scripts

+After setting up your environment and ensuring Kafka is running, you can execute the Python scripts in the following order:

 **1.Scrape Data and Send to Kafka:**
 Run the script to scrape data from the web page and send it to the Kafka topic test_topic.
 ```